Neural Production Systems: Learning Rule-Governed Visual Dynamics: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Production systems were one of the first AI research attempts to model cognitive behaviour and form the basis of many existing models of cognition.
-However, in traditional symbolic AI, both the key entities and the rules that operated on the entities were given.
 For AI agents such as robots trying to make sense of their environment, the only observables are low-level variables like pixels in images.
 To generalize well, an agent must induce high-level entities as well as discover and disentangle the rules that govern how these entities actually interact with each other.
-Here we have focused on perceptual inference problems and proposed \modelname, a neural instantiation of production systems by introducing an important inductive bias in the architecture following the proposals of \citet{bengio2017consciousness, goyal2020inductive, ke2021systematic}.
-Our experiments on learning action-conditioned world models and extrapolation of knowledge in the form of learned rules in video prediction highlight the advantages brought by the factorization of knowledge into a small set of entities and sparse sequentially applied rules.
+Here we have focused on perceptual inference problems and proposed \modelname, a neural instantiation of production systems by introducing an important inductive bias in the architecture following the proposals of \citet{marcus2003algebraic, bengio2017consciousness, goyal2020inductive, ke2021systematic}.
+Our experiments highlight the advantages brought by the factorization of knowledge into a small set of entities and sparse sequentially applied rules.
 Immediate future work would investigate how to take advantage of these inductive biases for more complex physical environments \citep{ahmed2020causalworld} and novel planning methods, which might be more sample efficient than standard ones \citep{schrittwieser2020mastering}.

-Humans seem to exploit the inductive bias in the sparsity of the rules and that reasoning about the application of these rules in an abstract space can be very efficient.For such problems, exploration becomes a bottleneck but we believe using rules as a source of \textit{behavioural priors} can drive the necessary exploration \citep{goyal2019infobot,tirumala2020behavior, badia2020agent57}. \paragraph{\bf Social Impact.} The authors do not foresee negative social impact of this work beyond that which could arise from general improvements in ML.
+We also find that Sequential and Parallel NPS have different properties suited towards different domains.
+Future work should explore how to effectively combine these two approaches.
+We discuss this in more detail in Appendix section \ref{parvsseq}.